 Can you use tesamorelin and CJC-1295 together?

-Stacking them is not recommended because both target the GHRH receptor.
-Combining two GHRH agonists provides diminishing returns, not synergy.
+Not recommended.
+Both target the GHRH receptor.
+Combining two GHRH agonists creates diminishing returns, not synergy.
 A better approach is pairing either one with ipamorelin (a ghrelin receptor agonist) for genuine two-pathway activation.
-Some practitioners cycle between the two compounds rather than combining them.
+Some practitioners cycle between the two compounds rather than stacking them simultaneously.
+See our tesamorelin vs sermorelin vs ipamorelin comparison for stacking logic.

 How much does tesamorelin cost per month?

 Brand Egrifta SV costs approximately $3,085 per month.
-Compounded tesamorelin from specialty pharmacies costs $150-300 per month, roughly the same as compounded CJC-1295.
-Insurance may cover brand Egrifta SV for HIV-associated lipodystrophy but rarely covers off-label use.
+Compounded tesamorelin from specialty pharmacies costs $150-300 per month, roughly the same as compounded CJC-1295 with DAC.
+Insurance may cover brand Egrifta SV for HIV-associated lipodystrophy, but rarely covers off-label use.
+Both compounded options land in the same price range, making the choice between them a question of evidence and convenience rather than cost.

 Which has more clinical evidence: tesamorelin or CJC-1295?

 Tesamorelin has dramatically more evidence.
-It has Phase III randomized controlled trials published in JAMA and the NEJM, with 52-week extension data and specific body composition endpoints.
-CJC-1295 has a single Phase I/II dose-escalation study of 21 subjects measuring GH and IGF-1 output, with no body composition data.
+It has Phase III randomized controlled trials published in JAMA and the NEJM, with 52-week extension data, CT-scan-measured body composition endpoints, and metabolic biomarker data across 400+ subjects.
+CJC-1295 has a single Phase I/II dose-escalation study of 21 subjects measuring GH and IGF-1 output with no body composition endpoints.

 Is CJC-1295 with DAC the same as tesamorelin?

-No. Both are synthetic GHRH analogs but differ in structure, half-life, and evidence base.
-CJC-1295 with DAC has a 6-8-day half-life due to albumin binding.
-Tesamorelin has a 26-38-minute half-life.
-They are different molecules with different pharmacokinetic profiles and different levels of clinical validation.
+No. Both are synthetic GHRH analogs but differ significantly in structure, half-life, and evidence base.
+CJC-1295 with DAC has a 6-8-day half-life due to albumin binding, enabling weekly dosing.
+Tesamorelin has a 26-38-minute half-life and requires daily injections.
+They are different molecules at different levels of clinical validation.

 Does tesamorelin reduce liver fat?